desultory/ugrd/readme.md

 The original goal of this project was to create an initramfs suitable for decrypting a LUKS root filesyem with a smartcard, with enough config validation to prevent the user from being left in a broken pre-boot environment.

+### Auto-detection
+* Root mount, using `/proc/mounts`. `root=` and `rootflags=` can be used but are not required.
+* LUKS auto-configuration and validation for the root mount
+* BTRFS root subvolumes are automatically detected, but can be overridden or `subvol_selector` can be used to select a subvolume at boot time.
+* `/usr` auto-mounting if the init system requires it
+* Auto-detctection of kernel modules required by the storage device used by the root filesystem

 Currently the following features are supported:

 * Basic configuration validation in `validate` mode